USUGraffix/Lets-Learn-To-Code/challenge2.md

 ### Challenge 2

 Dang, you really want it!!
 Let's go!
-This is challenge 2 with HTML and CSS
+This is challenge 2 with CSS

 You have 2 awesome sites that will walk you through css grid and flexbox.